 Continuing Medical Education (CME).
 State licensing boards, professional organizations and employers require physicians to certify that they have accumulated a minimum number of continuing medical education hours to maintain their licenses.
 Generally, each state's medical practice laws authorize the state's board of medicine to establish and track CME requirements.
-Thirty-five state medical licensing boards currently have CME requirements, as well as Puerto Rico, Guam, and the U.S. Virgin Islands.
+Forty-eight state medical licensing boards currently have CME requirements, as well as Puerto Rico, Guam, and the U.S. Virgin Islands.
 The number of CME hours required by each state ranges from 12 to 50 hours per year.
 Other sources of CME requirements are state medical societies and practice specialty boards.
 The failure to obtain the requisite amount and type of CME could result in non-renewal of the physician's license to practice medicine and/or membership in a medical or practice specialty society.
 The American Medical Association's (AMA) Physician Recognition Award certificate (PRA) is widely accepted as proof of participation in CME.
-The AMA classifies continuing medical education activities for AMA PRA category 1 because this has become the benchmark for quality in formally organized educational activities.
-Most agencies nationwide that require CME participation specify AMA PRA category 1 credit.
-Only institutions and organizations accredited to provide CME can designate an activity for AMA PRA category 1.
+The AMA classifies continuing medical education activities as either Category 1, which includes formal CME activities, or Category 2, which includes most informal activities.
+Sponsors want to designate CME activities for AMA PRA Category 1 CreditTM because this has become the benchmark for quality in formally organized educational activities.
+Most agencies nationwide that require CME participation specify AMA PRA Category 1 CreditTM.
+Only institutions and organizations accredited to provide CME can designate an activity for AMA PRA Category 1 CreditTM.
 The Accreditation Council for Continuing Medical Education (ACCME), is responsible for awarding accreditation status to state medical societies, medical schools, and other institutions and organizations that provide CME activities for a national audience of physicians.
 Only institutions and organizations are accredited.
 The ACCME and state medical societies do not accredit or approve individual activities.
-State medical societies, operating under the aegis of the ACCME, accredit institutions and organizations that provide CME activities primarily for physicians within the state or bordering states.
-We are an accredited provider of CME by the ACCME.
+State medical societies, operating under the aegis of

 Consumer Assessment of Healthcare Providers and Systems (CAHPS).
 CMS has partnered with AHRQ to develop a standardized survey instrument and data collection methodology for measuring patients' perspectives on hospital care.
 The intent of the survey is to produce comparable data on the patients' perspectives to allow consumer-based comparisons between hospitals, align incentives to drive hospitals to improve their quality of care, and increase the transparency of hospital reporting.
 According to the Deficit Reduction Act of 2005, hospitals must submit data for certain required quality measures-which for inpatients includes the CAHPS® Hospital Survey-in order to receive the full market basket increase to their reimbursement payment rates from CMS.
-While hospital participation is voluntary, hospitals that fail to submit this survey data, will incur a reduction of two percentage points in the inpatient market basket update amount for the following federal fiscal year.
-Through both DMR and TJO, we have received certified vendor designation, and will continue to offer CAHPS® Hospital Survey services.
+While hospital participation is voluntary, hospitals that fail to submit this survey data will incur a reduction of two percentage points in the inpatient market basket update amount for the following federal fiscal year.
+We have received certified vendor designation, and will continue to offer CAHPS® Hospital Survey services.